 At the ceremony, family and friends pinned each new cadet’s hat brass on, signifying their official membership into the MMA Corps of Cadets.

 Following the Passing Through Ceremony, cadets marched to Colonels Field for their Battalion Review.

-After the review, seniors received their senior rings at the Senior Ring Presentation.
-On the field, they celebrated the strength of the MMA brotherhood and posed for photos with family and friends.
+After the review, seniors received their senior rings at the Senior Ring Ceremony.
+On the field, they celebrated their accomplishments and the strength of the MMA brotherhood, and posed for photos with family and friends.

-On Saturday evening, MMA cadets, families, guests and faculty and staff gathered in Centennial Gymtorium for the Senior Ring Dinner & Dance.
-Gary Stewart ’72 talked about the pride MMA alumni carry with them throughout their entire lives by wearing their senior rings, and he encouraged cadets to always wear them so they may find future connections to their brotherhood.
+In the evening, MMA cadets, families, guests and faculty and staff gathered in Centennial Gymtorium for the Senior Ring Dinner & Ball.
+Gregg Center ’91 talked about the symbolism and history of the MMA senior rings, and he encouraged cadets to always wear them so they may find future connections to their brotherhood.

 After dinner, cadets, their dates and families took to the dance floor and photo area for a fun, lively evening in tribute to the success of MMA’s senior class.

 On Sunday, families spent the day with their cadets off-campus for some quality, one-on-one time.